-Prior to construction (any ground-disturbing activity) the contractor would work with the Authority and local jurisdictions to incorporate the Authority-approved aesthetic preferences for non-station structures into final design and construction (refer to Authority 2014).
-A technical memorandum would be submitted to the Authority to document compliance.
+Prior to construction (any ground-disturbing activity) the contractor will work with the Authority and local jurisdictions to incorporate the Authority-approved aesthetic preferences for non-station structures into final design and construction (refer to Authority 2014).
+A technical memorandum will be submitted to the Authority to document compliance.

-This mitigation measure would be effective in minimizing the aesthetic and visual impacts of HSR infrastructure because the implementation of a context-sensitive design process and resulting design elements would enhance the visual landscape, integrating the appearance of the HSR infrastructure into that of the surrounding community, and reducing adverse visual impacts.
+This mitigation measure will be effective in minimizing the aesthetic and visual impacts of HSR infrastructure because a context-sensitive design process and resulting design elements will enhance the visual landscape, integrating the appearance of the HSR infrastructure into that of the surrounding community, and reducing adverse visual impacts.

-Implementation of this measure would not trigger secondary environmental impacts because it would not change the scope, scale, or location of construction activities beyond those that have been described as part of the project.
+This measure would not trigger secondary environmental impacts because it would not change the scope, scale, or location of construction activities beyond those that have been described as part of the project.